CrumpLab/cognition/docs/textbook/C8_Memory.md

 According to the multi-store model, the more time items spend in the rehearsal buffer, the more they are transferred to long-term memory.
 Does this idea have implications for which words should be recalled from a list of otherwise random words?
 It offers a perspective on the primacy effect: words presented at the beginning of a list had the most opportunity to be rehearsed and transferred to long-term memory.
 As a result, words from the beginning of a list are more likely to be recalled because they are better preserved in long-term memory, compared to words from the middle and end of the list, that had much less of an opportunity to be rehearsed.

 Hold on a second!
 What about the recency effect?
 The words at the end of the list are also recalled at high rates, but they have very little time to be rehearsed.
 So, why are words at the end of the list recalled with a high probability?
-The multi-store model explains that the words at the end of the list are probably in the rehearsal buffer.
+The multi-store model explains that the words at the end of the list are in the rehearsal buffer.
 They are the words that someone is saying over and over to themselves.
-When a person eventually begins recalling words, the first thing they do is write down all of the words they are rehearsing.
+When a person eventually begins recalling words, the first thing they do is write down all of the words they were rehearsing.

 To summarize, the primacy effect is explained by better representations in long-term memory as a result of rehearsal.
 The recency effect is explained by outputting the last items in the short-term rehearsal buffer.
 One virtue of the model was that it offered a potential explanation of phenomena like the serial position curve.
-Another virtue was that the ideas behind the explanation could be tested with further experiments.
+Another was that the ideas behind the explanation could be tested with further experiments.

 #### Recency and Rehearsal